Induction Hobs – What is an induction hob and how does it work? Everything you need to know about the next generation of cooking

 Do you need special pans for an induction hob?

-What kind of pans can you use on an induction cooktop?
+What pans work on an induction hob?

 Induction hob pans are usually heavy-bottomed and are made from either stainless steel or iron.
 Other cookware such as copper, glass, ceramic or aluminium won’t work unless they have an induction plate built into their base.